weld/core/jsf/numberguess/readme.txt

 The application is available at the following local URL:

  http://localhost:8080/weld-numberguess

+To undeploy, use:

+mvn tomcat:undeploy -Ptomcat

 == Launching Jetty embedded from Eclipse

 First, set up the Eclipse environment:

  mvn clean eclipse:clean eclipse:eclipse -Pjetty-ide

+and import the project into eclipse

 Next, put all the needed resources into the src/main/webapp